top of page

 Organized Projects for Series

-• Create a story as a series
+• Create a story as a series.

-• Add named seasons to manage arcs across time
+• Add named seasons to manage arcs across time.

-• Create and track individual episodes, each with its own script
+• Create and track individual episodes, each with its own script.

 Collaboration Made Simple

-• Multiple users can co-write in real time, just like in Google Docs
+• Multiple users can co-write in real time, just like in Google Docs.

-• Add inline comments, reply to discussions, and resolve feedback
+• Add inline comments, reply to discussions, and resolve feedback.

-• Give access to collaborators with comment-only or edit permissions
+• Give access to collaborators with comment-only or edit permissions.

 Professional Draft Management

-• Create multiple drafts for each script episode
+• Create multiple drafts for each script episode.

-• Assign industry-standard color labels like blue, pink, or yellow
+• Assign industry-standard color labels like blue, pink, or yellow.

 Final Note

+Writing a successful series involves carefully shaping characters, arcs, and structure into something lasting.
 Knowing where the story begins is one part of the work.
 Planning how it stretches across episodes and seasons is what gives it staying power.

 If you want to be the writer of the next great film, use Lowerated Script Writer: https://platform.lowerated.com